 Experimental Humanities draws upon the courses offered by its core faculty and includes two dedicated and required introductory courses: A History of Experimentation

 and Introduction to Media

 .
-To moderate into EH students must have successfully completed (or be enrolled in) both of these courses and fulfilled the requirements of the primary program.
+To moderate into EH students must have successfully completed (or be enrolled in) either of these courses and one other EH-listed course, and fulfilled the requirements of the primary program.
 All candidates for Moderation must submit a short paper that demonstrates a clear idea of how the Experimental Humanities concentration will work with their major program of study, and at least one member of the Moderation board should be a faculty member affiliated with Experimental Humanities.

-To graduate, Experimental Humanities students must complete two additional EH or EH crosslisted courses, including one above the 200 level, and at least one production-based course beyond the standard arts requirement.
+To graduate, Experimental Humanities students must have completed both core courses and two additional EH-listed courses (including one above the 200 level), and at least one production-based course beyond the college arts requirement.
 Computer science courses are considered production courses for the purposes of Experimental Humanities.